Introduction

 The releases on GitHub contain binaries and debian packages: https://github.com/tulir/gomuks/releases

-There are also community maintained packages for several distributions.
+There are also community maintained packages for several distributions (gomuks legacy only).
 If you've made a new distro package, please add it to the list below.

 Compiling from source